19 Stunning Trails & National Parks in Washington DC

 Fort DuPont Park

-Once used to defend the capital during the Civil War, this 376-acre park offers a selection of outdoor activities including gardening, picnics, nature walks, biking, and ranger-led programs.
+Once used to defend the capital during the Civil War, this 376-acre park managed by the National Park Service offers a selection of outdoor activities including gardening, picnics, nature walks, biking, and ranger-led programs.
+A great choice if you’d like to visit national parks in Washington DC.

-Perhaps the best part of the park is the annual Summer Concert Series.
+Perhaps the best part of this national park is the annual Summer Concert Series.
 Performances include world music, rock tribute bands, R&B and more.
 The lineup is different every summer!

 George Mason Memorial Park